SUPLA/supla-device/extras/examples/linux/README.md

 0, 1, 2, 3, 4.
 * `default_unit_before_value` - defines unit displayed before value (you can put any string up to 14 bytes).
 * `default_unit_after_value` - defines unit displayed after value (you can put any string up to 14 bytes).
+* `state` and `state_on_values` - optionally define a parser state key and values for which the measurement is active.
+When state is configured and the current state doesn't match, the channel reports `NaN` value and stays online.

 ### `GeneralPurposeMeterParsed`
 Add channel with "general purpose meter" type.